Configuring a primary Linux server with a secondary Windows server

 Samba Server and Client software to interoperate Linux with Windows machines allows Linux servers and workstations to share files and printers with personal computer clients running Windows operating systems.
 Because Samba for Linux uses industry-standard Microsoft networking protocols, PC clients can access Linux files using Microsoft networking client software.
 PC users can use remote Linux file systems directly from their machines like local file systems.
 The namespace will appear on the network just like any other Windows shared folder.
 Samba for Linux provides these services by implementing the SMB networking protocol to run on NetBIOS over TCP/host name.

-1. Each InfoPrint Manager server must be accessible by all of the other InfoPrint Manager servers using the same host name.
+1. Each InfoPrint Manager server must be accessible by all the other InfoPrint Manager servers using the same host name.

 For example, if Server1 is an InfoPrint Manager server with a host name of server.local, then all other InfoPrint Manager servers must use server.local to access Server1.

-2. The host name address for each InfoPrint Manager server must be the host name that is identified for the first (or primary) network card that is defined to that server.
+2. The host name address for each InfoPrint Manager server must be the host name that is identified for the first or primary network card that is defined to that server.

 If the printer objects do not possess unique names, you might have trouble viewing them through the InfoPrint Manager Interface from a non-namespace server.